mgreter/webmerge/README.md

 - Merge, join and optimize SCSS, CSS and JavaScript files
 - Compiles scss/sass either via libsass or ruby sass (external)
 - Optimize images etc. with external tools (in parallel jobs)
-- Create spritesets by simply annotating your css stylesheets
+- Sprite set generator (by simply annotating your css stylesheets)
 - Can handle sprites optimized for high resolution displays (retina)
 - Includes with a small webserver to test drive your prototypes (alpha)
 - Optimize text files by removing UTF8 BOM and trailing whitespaces